The Team

 Diana Lam

-Meet Diana - a flutist who loves to share her music with others.
 Diana was Associate Performance Faculty at Carleton University, and is Suzuki trained and Keyfest certified.
-Diana is part of the Opus 4 flute quartet, runs her own private studio, and even works as a flute technician.
+Diana has recently performed with The Belleville Theatre Guild, ShatterBox Theatre, and the Kingston Symphony.
+She is also involved in several chamber music collaborations, runs her own private studio, and even works as a flute technician.
 Diana moved to Prince Edward County in 2021, and, inspired by the El Sistema philosophy, founded Quintissimo with Amber Walton-Amar.
-When she's not playing music, Diana enjoys gardening, sailing, and partner acrobatics.
-Diana holds Bachelor of Music and Masters of Music degrees in Flute Performance.
+Diana has a BMus and MMus degrees in Flute Performance.

 Amber Walton-Amar